 Mailing list

 You want people to hear about your book in as many ways as possible.
-Create a media blitz with as many of these as you can so people can share them with their networks.
+Create a media blitz with as many of these as possible so people can share them with their networks.

 These are a few examples of what you can do to make a big splash on your launch day.

-Working with Guy Kawasaki and Shawn Welch on APE: Author, Publisher, Entrepreneur – How to Publish a Book, we planned many events online for the post-launch social media marketing.
+Working with Guy Kawasaki and Shawn Welch on APE: Author, Publisher, Entrepreneur – How to Publish a Book, we planned many events online for post-launch social media marketing.
 Guy and Shawn were guests on Google+ Hangouts and were interviewed about the self-publishing process sharing what they learned writing the book and self-publishing it.
 We were guests on Twitter chats and hosted our own Twitter chats.
-We chose the #ApetheBook hashtag and used that consistently since the book launch.
-Guy did up to three interviews per day via Skype, phone, or Google+ Hangout for months.
+We chose the #ApetheBook hashtag and have used that consistently since the book launch.
+Guy did up to three daily interviews via Skype or phone for months.

 How you can do this: